geotaylo/lightcurves/README.md

 2. Edit the wrapper.py code for your desired simulations.
 Available methods include:

-   *  simulate_lc(nSNe=0, cadence=4, kpass=False, folder='TestFiles/', tmin=57754, tmax=58118, zmin=0.001, zmax=0.1, properties=''):  Returns list of 'observed' lightcurves.
-SN parameters are saved in true_parameters.txt; simulated observations for SN 'n' are saved in observed_lc_n.txt; simulation features are saved in sn_dict.pkl.
+   *  simulate_lc(nSNe=0, cadence=4, kpass=False, folder='TestFiles/', tmin=57754, tmax=58118, zmin=0.001, zmax=0.1, properties=''):
+      - Returns list of 'observed' lightcurves.
+      - SN parameters are saved in true_parameters.txt; simulated observations for SN 'n' are saved in observed_lc_n.txt; simulation features are saved in sn_dict.pkl.
-   -Inputs:
+      - Inputs:
         - nSNe: number of SN to simulate (if 0, takes expected SN rate from SNCosmo based on SkyMapper field of view).
         - cadence: number of days between simulated observations.
         - kpass: whether the kepler filter is included in simulation.
         - folder: directory to store outputs.
         - tmin & tmax: possible interval covered by simulation, in mjd (default is all of 2017).
         - zmin & zmax: possible redshift range of SN.
         - properties: file containing set of features to 're-observe'.
 If blank, random features are generated.

+   * get_lc(filelist):
-   * get_lc(filelist): If you're fitting models to observations from an existing ascii file (rather than simulating observations above), this will return the a list of lightcurves to pass to the fitting method.
+      - If you're fitting models to observations from an existing ascii file (rather than simulating observations above), this will return the a list of lightcurves to pass to the fitting method.
-   Inputs:
+      - Inputs:
         - filelist: Python list of observation filename strings.

-   * fit_snlc(lightcurve, folder='TestFiles/', properties=''): Fits SALT2 models to list of observed light curves.
+   * fit_snlc(lightcurve, folder='TestFiles/', properties=''):
+     - Fits SALT2 models to list of observed light curves.
-   Fitted model parameters are saved in fitted_parameters.txt; plots of simulated observations vs fitted model are saved in fitted_lc_n.pdf.
+     - Fitted model parameters are saved in fitted_parameters.txt; plots of simulated observations vs fitted model are saved in fitted_lc_n.pdf.
-   Inputs:
+     - Inputs:
         - lightcurve: list of observed lightcurves
         - folder: directory to store outputs.
         - properties: file containing set of features of simulation, used to pass coordinates to dust maps.
 If blank (i.e. if using get_lc() instead of a simulation), random SN cordinates are generated.

 3. Save wrapper.py file and run from terminal.
 In current directory: python wrapper.py